Why Should I Change my Browser?

 Regardless of which browser you decide to go with, there is one plugin you should add to dramatically improve your privacy and security.
 This is uBlock Origin, a powerful, lightweight ad- and tracker-blocker.
-Once installed, open the plugin and open the settings.
-Be sure to enable every option under the "Privacy" section.
-Now click on the tab “Filter lists” and enable everything under “Built-In,” “Ads,” "Privacy," “Malware domains,” “Annoyances,” and "Multipurpose."
+Officially, uBlock Origin is ready for use "out of the box."
+However, there's a few things I prefer to add to it to improve the protections it has to offer.
+First, I enable every option under the "Privacy" section.
+I then click on the tab “Filter lists” and enable everything under “Built-In,” “Ads,” "Privacy," “Malware domains,” “Annoyances,” and "Multipurpose."
 I would also recommend checking the "Regions, languages" section if you live outside North America and enable for your location, too.
 In my experience, enabling all the features has never presented any significant site breakage.
-However, if you find yourself repeatedly running into issues with a lot of sites not working correctly, the developer's recommended list of plugins are all of the "Built-In" plugins, "EasyList" under "Ads," "EasyPrivacy" under "Privacy," "Online Malicious URL Blocklist" under "Malware domains," and "Peter Lowe's Ad and tracking server list" under "Multipurpose."
-This should provide a minimum level of protection without site breakages.
+However, if you find yourself repeatedly running into issues with a lot of sites not working correctly, you can easily go back to the developer's recommended settings by clicking "Reset to default settings" on the main Settings page.

 In my experience, these plugins and settings rarely cause any issues, but be aware that in extreme cases they can break sites and must be temporarily turned off if site access is required.

 - Appearance: Show autocomplete in address bar: disabled

 - Appearance: Always show full URLs: enabled (1)

 - Privacy and security: Allow privacy-preserving product analytics (P3A): disabled